shiv669/code-review-system/README.md

 - Modeling immutable history correctly
 - Using relational data to preserve context
 - Enforcing business rules explicitly in code
+- Connecting a minimal frontend to a validated backend
 - Translating real-world workflows into schemas and APIs

 ---